-This route includes the best wine cycling on the Great Taste Trail so if you want an easy vineyard day this trip is for you.
+This route includes the easiest wine cycling on the Great Taste Trail so if you want a relaxed day visiting the vineyards on the plains, this trip is for you.
 As well as the wineries, it offers a chance to explore historic rural landscapes around Brightwater and Wakefield, the coastal sections with a fabulous swimming beach and the foodie village of Mapua.
 Beyond Mapua, the trail passes through the heart of the apple country, which is peppered with trail side fruit stalls in the summer time.
 The route ends on the golden shores of Kaiteriteri – gateway to the Abel Tasman National Park.

 Day 1.
 The Gentle Cycling Company to Wakefield (22km)

 The first leg of your trip follows the Great Taste Trail Rail Route to Wakefield.
-This is the wine cycling day, in the densest area of wineries on the whole of the trail.
+Before you leave the urban area, you might want to call at McCashins Brewery, Kitchen & Bar for some refreshments.
+This is the easy, flat, wine cycling day in the densest area of wineries on the whole of the trail.
 The wineries here are small and generally family-owned.
+Not all vineyards are open 7 days so check our map before you leave.
 Brightwater Vineyard is on the route and this vineyard won the Air NZ Trophy for their Pinot Noir in 2015.
-Not all vineyards are open 7 days.
 Beyond Brightwater, the trail continues 8km to the charming historic village of Wakefield.
-Before leaving the area of Stoke, you could follow the trail to the World of WearableArt Museum, Pics famous Peanut Butter factory, a berry farm and a McCashins Brewery.
 The last section of trail through to Wakefield is likely to be your favourite section, as the countryside here is dotted with pretty rural buildings and large trees.

 Day 2.
 Wakefield to Mapua via Mapua Ferry (28km or 38km)

 Todays ride starts by re-tracing your route on the Rail Route as far as Brightwater.
-From here, there are two route options: one takes (mostly) quiet country roads across the Waimea Plains (28km) and the other retraces the Rail Route back to meet the Coastal Route and on to Rabbit Island (38km).
-The Coastal Route then follows around the edge of the estuary (with interesting coastal birdlife), with boardwalks and pretty reedy sections, before emerging at the beachfront at Rabbit Island.
+From here, there are two route options: one takes (mostly) quiet country roads across the Waimea Plains (28km).
+The other retraces the Rail Route back to meet the Coastal Route and on to Rabbit Island (38km).
+The Coastal Route then follows around the edge of the estuary (with interesting coastal bird life), with boardwalks and pretty reedy sections, before emerging at the beachfront at Rabbit Island.
 Take a break on the beach here before continuing on pine forest trails to the ferry landing for the short trip across the channel to the Mapua Wharf, bristling with cafes, galleries and a small, beautifully landscaped beachfront park.
-Enjoy the evening relaxing on the wharf – there will be a few choices of cafes for dinner here tonight including tasty Mexican food at the Golden Bear Brewery.
+Enjoy the evening relaxing on the wharf – there will be a few choices of cafes for dinner here tonight and we are happy to make a booking for your group.